 Please note that the ECF understands that in practice this “one response” approach initiates telephone or e-mail exchanges between parties and/or parties and the court to negotiate an agreed upon date and time.
 And the urgency of that date and time depends on the type of case and case event that is being scheduled.
 So for example a person being held in jail for initial appearance would need to be brought before a judge for a release hearing within 24, 36, or 48 hours depending upon the state.

-However, ECF would like to ask what might be possible in a future scheduling message exchange?
-The courts need to have the ability to include the ability to hold a “conversation” in which the various participants can electronically communicate in place of the telephone/e-mail approach noted above.
+However, ECF would like to ask what might be possible in a future scheduling message exchange.
+The courts need to have the ability to hold a “conversation” in which the various participants can electronically communicate in place of the telephone/e-mail approach noted above.

 So deliverable 2 could potentially be one or all of the following:

-A recommendation for adoption of a CalConnect standard (VPOLL?) that supports this capability
+A recommendation for adoption of a CalConnect standard (e.g., Consensus Scheduling VPOLL) that supports this capability;

-Recommended XML elements for ECF 5.0 to again support a conversation capability.
+A recommendation for the adoption of XML elements for ECF 5.0 to support a conversation capability; and/or

-And/or a recommendation or design for incorporating a future “conversation” approach into ECF
+A recommendation or design for incorporating a future “conversation” approach into ECF.

 Please note that the ECF was only able to secure $3,500 in funding from Oasis-Open and therefore this is the extent of paid assistance that is possible from CalConnect at this time.